mattpap/masters-thesis/sphinx/src/groebner.rst

 Historically this was the first algorithm for computing GCDs of multivariate polynomials in SymPy.
 Although it's not a very efficient approach to the problem, it can serve as a good explanation of |groebner| bases machinery.
-Currently we use heuristic GCD algorithm for the task and there are plans to implement EEZ algorithm for this task (see section :ref:`thesis-gcd` for more details).
+Currently we use heuristic GCD algorithm for the task and there are plans to implement EEZ algorithm for this task.

 Applications of |groebner| bases
 ================================